 The Florida History Day (FHD) state contest will be held May 6, 2019, at Tallahassee Community College (TCC).
 If you have professional or academic experience in history, humanities, social studies, media production, visual or graphic arts, theater, journalism, or communications, your expertise is needed.

 Students in grades 6 to 12 conduct research using primary and secondary sources on topics related to an annual theme and present their findings in a historical paper, exhibit, documentary, performance, or website.
-This year's theme is "Conflict and Compromise in History."
-We need about 200 judges, so please join us, and feel free to pass this invitation on to others!
+This year's theme is "Triumph and Tragedy in History."
+We need about 300 judges, so please join us, and feel free to pass this invitation on to others!

 Use our online form to Register as a Judge

-If you have questions or need additional information, contact the Florida History Day Coordinator at (850) 245-6330.
+If you have questions or need additional information, contact the Florida History Day Co-Coordinator at (850) 245-6330.

 Keep in mind that county-level programs also need judges, typically from January to March.
 If you know people who live in a participating county and meet the criteria for judging, refer them to the local coordinator listed in the Coordinator Roster.